peterkuma/masters-thesis/chapters/08_conclusion.md

 simple reduction of resolution or frequency to more elaborate approaches, the models can benefit from increased accuracy, or allocate the time saved to other components.
-The ACRANEB2 radiation scheme was devised to address this issue by having only two spectral bands, allowing for (otherwise too large) fields to be kept in memory and be reused between time steps.
+The ACRANEB2 radiation scheme was devised to address this issue by having only two spectral bands, allowing for its global fields to be kept in memory and be reused between time steps (otherwise the memory requirements would be prohibitive).
 In the first place, the longwave intermittency of gaseous optical thickness was implemented (not as part of this work), leading to tremendous computational time saving, necessary for it to be a viable competitor to other schemes with